Cheukting/simple_query_app/README.md

 $ simple_query_app search email <email>
 ```

-After you have done, you may want to shut down the database.
+When you are done, you may want to shut down the database (so it does not runs at the background all the time).
 There are two ways of doing that.
 If you want to preserve your data, you can do:
 ```
 $ simple_query_app stop
 ```